mrtakata/stock-market/README.md

 broken down into different repositories depending on the structure chosen.

-## Instalation
+## Setup

-For each project, before running, you should go to the related folder and do:

-`poetry install`

-Also, a Postgres instance is needed to run the project.
-For this, in the root folder, you can run
+To setup a Postgres and api instance, you can run:

 `docker-compose up -d`

-These environment variables were already set as example for this project, but you can change for your project.
+These environment variables for the database were already set as example for this project, but you can change for your project.
 ```
   POSTGRES_USER: fastapi_admin
   POSTGRES_PASSWORD: AOsd4V9CIrLf75R9x
   POSTGRES_DB: stock_market
 ```

+For crawlers and etl, before running, you should go to the related folder and do:

+`poetry install`

 ## Usage

-### API

-Create a `.env` file setting up `POSTGRES_URL=postgresql://{POSTGRES_USER}:{POSTGRES_PASSWORD}@localhost:5432/{POSTGRES_DB}`

-And, inside the folder, run: `poetry run fastapi dev main.py`

 ### Crawlers